 First, Never Write Your Introduction First

 A dissertation is a process of discovery.
 And you know how everyone tells you you’ll change your major at least twice during your undergraduate studies, and you didn’t believe them—then changed your major anyway?
 Well, a dissertation is like that.
 As you’re researching it, your topic of focus will change and evolve slightly as you learn about studies recently conducted or find new research that will change your topic or refocus it slightly.
 Therefore, you do not want to nail yourself down to your topic in a prefatory chapter.
 Plus, the introduction will discuss every chapter in some way, revealing, after a general discuss of your overall topic, what you are arguing within each chapter and the research and other details.
 You will not have enough to say here until you have written all your chapters.
+If writing is something that you hate doing, check out Myessaygeek.

 Even Before the Research, First, Make a Working Outline